-This past weekend, Peter and I planned to go to Cambridge for a night but the weather took a turn on us and we canceled our trip.
-Since Dexter was booked in for boarding, we decided to make the two-hour drive to the White Cliffs of Dover located on the east coast of England.
+This past weekend, Peter and I planned to go to Cambridge for a night, but the weather took a turn, and we canceled our trip.
+Since Dexter was booked in for boarding, we decided to make the two-hour drive to the White Cliffs of Dover, located on England’s east coast.

-First, stopped in Deal, England and visited Deal Castle.
-It’s a unique castle (from the air it is shaped like a flower) and was worth the £5 admission fee.
+First, we stopped in Deal, England, and visited Deal Castle.
+It’s a unique castle (from the air, it is shaped like a flower) and was worth the £5 admission fee.

 The beaches are as expected – pebbly, windy, and cold.

-After Deal Castle, we drove to the White Cliffs of Dover National Trust site where we parked and then walked along the tops of the cliffs, similar to what we did at the Cliffs of Moher in Ireland.
+After Deal Castle, we drove to the White Cliffs of Dover National Trust site.
+We parked and then walked along the tops of the cliffs, similar to what we did at the Cliffs of Moher in Ireland.

-It is said that on a clear day, you can see France (34 km / 21 mi across the channel).
+On a clear day, you can see France (34 km / 21 mi across the channel).
 Our day was not clear, so we will never know if that is true or not.
-One surprising things about the Cliffs of Dover was the giant Port of Dover built directly below the cliffs.
+One surprising thing about the Cliffs of Dover was the giant Port of Dover built directly below the cliffs.
 It was like a miniature city built on the water.

 It is reported that the Port of Dover is the world’s busiest passenger port.

 After spending about ten minutes at the Cliffs of Dover, we walked to Dover town center and to the shop where we had booked to go on a sea safari.
 Dover reminds me of Duluth, Minnesota.

 Our sea safari was to take us to see the Cliffs of Dover and other sites from a boat in the sea.